 I’m wondering if you can do a post on incorporating prints into one’s wardrobe.
 I looked at my closet the other day and realized that about 90% of the clothes I wear are solid colors.
 I seem to always gravitate toward very saturated bold colors, but never to prints.
 I guess I sometimes feel that wearing prints looks loud” or will make me stand out too much at work.
 I know how to use prints with accessories (shoes, scarves) but I’d like to specifically see a post on buying clothes with prints.

-We’ve talked about how to mix prints, but we haven’t really talked about how to start buying prints.
+We’ve shared our best tips for mixing textures and patterns, but we haven’t really talked about how to start buying prints.
 I think T has a fear that is shared by a lot of women — looking too loud, too out of place.
-So here are my suggestions for how to dip your toe into the waters of dressing with prints… (Pictured: Fabric, originally uploaded to Flickr by ChristopherTitzer.)
+So here are my suggestions for how to dip your toe into the waters of dressing with prints…

 1) Start with the stuff men wear — small, even, repeating patterns in pastel colors.
 Look at a site like Brooks Brothers or Thomas Pink and you’ll see that it is absolutely filled with patterns and prints.
 Windowpanes, houndstooth, check, stripes, gingham… men wear those to conservative offices all the time.
 So, step one: buy a blouse with an even, repeating pattern on it (probably in a pastel color), and start wearing that with one of your solid suits.
 As you get more confident and comfortable wearing those small patterns, add color to your outfits.
 Start with complimentary colors first — if you’re wearing a light blue checkered blouse, pair it with a dark blue cardigan.